| Fighting To WinThe Ontario Coalition Against Poverty

 operations and respond to changing situations, with marchers changing

+direction and branching off from each other frequently.
 "There was a clear disruption in downtown Toronto today, although

 there wasn't a complete shutdown of Bay Street, Canada's Wall Street," reported